 "Hoala loko ia program" means a program approved by the board to revitalize traditional Hawaiian fishponds.

 "Imminently threatened" means an inhabited dwelling, essential cultural or natural resource, or other (non-movable) major structure or public facility that is in danger of destruction or severe damage due to natural hazards.
-[For coastal erosion, "imminently threatened" shall mean a distance of twenty feet or less from an actively eroding shoreline or erosion that will threaten the structure in less than six months.]
+For coastal erosion, "imminently threatened" shall mean a distance of twenty feet or less from an actively eroding shoreline or erosion that will threaten the structure in less than six months.

-"Invasive species" means [any terrestrial or aquatic plant or animal that can directly or indirectly injure or cause damage to the environment, native species, natural or cultural resources, navigation, or to the public health, safety and welfare.] alien species whose introduction does or is likely to cause economic, social, cultural or environmental harm.
+"Invasive species" means [any terrestrial or aquatic plant or animal that can directly or indirectly injure or cause damage to the environment, native species, natural or cultural resources, navigation, or to the public health, safety and welfare.] alien species whose introduction does or is likely to cause economic, cultural or environmental harm.

 "Kuleana land" means those lands granted to native tenants pursuant to L. 1850, p.
 202 entitled "An Act Confirming Certain Resolutions of the King and Privy